 Your doctor will check your or your child's progress closely while you are receiving crizanlizumab-tmca.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood tests may be needed to check for unwanted effects.

-Crizanlizumab-tmca may cause infusion-related reactions.
-Tell your doctor right away if you or your child have a fever, chills, nausea, vomiting, dizziness, itching skin or rash, sweating, troubled breathing, or unusual tiredness or weakness after receiving crizanlizumab-tmca.
+Crizanlizumab-tmca may cause infusion-related reactions, which can be life-threatening and require medical attention.
+Tell your doctor right away if you or your child have a fever, chills, nausea, vomiting, dizziness, itching skin or rash, sweating, trouble breathing, or unusual tiredness or weakness after receiving crizanlizumab-tmca.

 Do not change your dose or suddenly stop using crizanlizumab-tmca without checking first with your doctor.

 Before you have any medical tests, tell the medical doctor in charge that you are using crizanlizumab-tmca.
 The results of some tests may be affected by crizanlizumab-tmca.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Crizanlizumab-tmca side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: